Macintosh001/EECS-3311-final-project/docs/log.md

 - Create a TableEntryGenerator class that turns lists of domain objects into 2D String arrays to be used in a JTable.
 THis decreases code duplication.
 - (A lot of this was probably written earlier but today is when they were commited.)

+# Sunday, March 5th

+## Behzad
+- Working on the layouts and the views on UI
+- making StockManagingView and StockCheckingView

 # Tuesday, March 7th

 ## William